Regular grooming plays an important role in the health and well-being of your dog. In warmer weather, it can also help to keep them cool.

-It’s also worth considering that if your dog has a tendency to moult a lot, regular brushing should mean less hairs on your clothes and around the house.
+If your dog has a tendency to moult a lot, regular brushing should mean less hairs on your clothes and around the house.

 Grooming all-year round

-We recommend grooming your dog all-year-round.
+Being a responsible dog owner involves consistent quality of care, that's why we recommend grooming your dog all-year-round.
 Throughout the seasons your dog will grow a new coat, shed their old coat – it never stops.
 As we come into summer, depending on their breed they will be shedding their thicker winter coat.

 Even if your dog regularly visits a dog-groomer, it’s worth making sure they are brushed and checked in-between visits.

 As the weather warms up, regular grooming will help your dog to regulate their temperature and prevent heatstroke.
 This is even more important if they have long or thick hair.